 Most firecrackers also contain charcoal or and coloring agents, which are potentially dangerous heavy metals, including barium, cadmium, and arsenic.
 When ingested cadmium damages the kidneys, barium hurts the brain and nerves, and arsenic leads to bloody vomiting, bloody diarrhea, and a painful abdomen.

 The severity of the pet's health issues resulting from ingestion will depend on the type of fireworks and the amount that was eaten.
-If the fireworks were swallowed within a couple hours, your vet may suggest giving hydrogen peroxide to induce vomiting.
+If the fireworks were swallowed within a couple of hours, your vet may suggest giving hydrogen peroxide to induce vomiting.
 If your pet ate them more than several hours ago, a more holistic vet may recommend a large meal of mashed potatoes, sweet potatoes or pumpkin.
 These vegetables are easily digested and their bulk may push the gunpowder in fireworks through your dog's system.

 If your dog celebrated the Fourth of July with a whole holiday's worth of fireworks, home care is not adequate, and that your pet must be hospitalized and treated with IV fluids and medications.
 Pets ingesting large amounts can suffer tremors or seizures, along with acute kidney failure, bone marrow changes, shallow breathing, and jaundice, which is yellowing of the skin.